 Berkowitz Hanna: the Experience Your Case Needs

 Misdiagnosis medical malpractice cases are difficult to prove and involve complex legal and medical concepts and inquiries.
 Sufficiently demonstrating that a misdiagnosis directly caused your injuries requires the skill of our experienced and knowledgeable Connecticut medical misdiagnosis lawyers.

 We pledge to provide you with a thorough and honest assessment of your case and our educated opinion as to whether a viable claim exists.

 Talk to a Trusted Connecticut Connecticut Medical Misdiagnosis Attorney Today

-If you believe that you or a loved one suffered injuries resulting from a misdiagnosis of a medical condition, you should speak with an experienced malpractice attorney about your legal rights.
+If you believe that you or a loved one suffered injuries resulting from a misdiagnosis of a medical condition, you should speak with an experienced malpractice attorney in CT about your legal rights.